 If you’ve ever been to Spearfish Canyon, you know there are plenty of great hiking trails.
 Some are popular, while others are off the beaten path.
-This hike falls squarely in the second category and requires a bit of exertion, but the reward is worth the effort!
+The hike to Community Caves falls squarely in the second category and requires a bit of exertion, but the reward is worth the effort!

 Once you’ve made it across, continue to the left, along a narrow game trail.
 The undergrowth can be dense in spots, so you may need to do a little bushwhacking.
 After a few hundred yards, you’ll find a stream bed with very loose gravel.
 Follow this uphill, but choose your footing carefully.
 A hiking pole or walking stick will prove helpful.
 Finally, you’ll reach the caves.
 This hike is short – clocking in at only 0.6 miles each way – but it’s a steep and treacherous climb uphill, with a 180′ elevation gain, so don’t be fooled by the distance.
 Don’t even think about attempting this hike in the winter without traction devices such as micro-spikes for your shoes or boots and trekking poles.
 An ice axe would come in handy, as well.
 Only experienced hikers should climb when it’s snow-packed and icy.